-No question, the Annual Benefit, which is held every November in Manhattan, is Summit’s most important fundraiser.
 Summit’s integrated learning and therapeutic approach goes well beyond basic curriculum mandates.
 However, this does not come without a cost.
-Our school’s operating gap is the result of the state’s low tuition rate and what it actually costs to provide the education our students need to be successful.
-Lowering Summit's standards is not an option.
-Together we will help Summit maintain its commitment to excellence.
+Closing our school’s operating gap is a significant issue that we must address directly since New York State’s tuition rate does not equal Summit’s actual cost for educating our students.
+Lowering Summit’s standards is not an option.
+Together, we will help Summit maintain its commitment to excellence.

 Click on any of the icons below to support

 BENEFIT QUESTIONS?
 Contact: Karen Elder, Director, Development & Special Projects

 Summit’s students have been making a big splash for their school since our inaugural Swim-A-Thon in 2009.
 Every year since, our Parents’ Association’s Swim-A-Thon Committee has helped to raise the stakes: